dotnet/docs/docs/core/extensions/logging-providers.md

    - Are in reverse order.
    - The string constants aren't all identical.

-   If no `FilterSpecs` are specified then the `EventSourceLogger` implementation attempts to convert the provider level to a category level and applies it to all categories.
+   If no  are specified, then the `EventSourceLogger` implementation attempts to convert the provider level to a category level and applies it to all categories.

    | Provider Level     | Category Level   |
    |:------------------:|------------------|